zuozhenggh/learning-library/data-management-library/database/21c/dba-essentials/backup-recovery/manage-backups/manage-backups.md

 - Monitor fast recovery area space usage

 ### Prerequisites
-- Oracle Database 21c installed and a container database (CDB) with at least one pluggable database (PDB) created.
+- A Free Tier, Paid or LiveLabs Oracle Cloud account.
 - You have completed:
-    - Lab: Prepare Setup (_Free-Tier_ and _Paid Tenants_ only)
+    - Lab: Prepare setup (_Free-Tier_ and _Paid Tenants_ only)
+    - Lab: Initialize environment
-    - Lab: Configure Recovery Settings
+    - Lab: Configure recovery settings
-    - Lab: Configure Backup Settings
+    - Lab: Configure backup settings
-    - Lab: Perform and Schedule Backups
+    - Lab: Perform and schedule backups

-## Task 1: Display Backup Information
+## Task 1: Display backup information
 Backup reports contain summary and detailed information about past backup jobs run by Recovery Manager (RMAN).
 The `v$rman_backup_job_details` view includes information on backup jobs run by RMAN.
 This view contains information such as the time taken for the backup, start and finish time, type of backup performed, and the backup job status.

 In this task, you display backup information using the following steps.